compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 ### The problem with PowerShell profiles

-PowerShell offers many ways to use profiles to cover many scenarios.
-Each user that starts PowerShell has their own profile script.
-But that's not it, there are more PowerShell profiles to consider!
-Profiles are not just based per user, there are also PowerShell profiles for the different versions of PowerShell.
-That means there are profiles available for legacy Windows PowerShell (PSv5.x) and the newer PowerShell core (PSv6.x / 7.x).
+PowerShell offers a range of profile choices to handle diverse scenarios.
+When starting PowerShell, every user has their own profile script.
+But wait, there are more PowerShell profiles you need to consider!
+PowerShell profiles are not limited to individual users; there are also profiles specific to different versions of PowerShell.
+Profiles exist for both legacy Windows PowerShell (PSv5.x) and the newer PowerShell core (PSv6.x).

-I work with both Windows PowerShell (i.e. PowerShell v5.x) AND PowerShell Core (PowerShell v6.x / v7.x).
-I use PSv7 over 90% of the time, but I still need to run v5 to handle the few bits of legacy code that are still incompatible with v6/v7 versions of PowerShell.
-Even though they are both PowerShell, they are different and that's why they each get a profile.
+I use both Windows PowerShell (PowerShell v5.x) and PowerShell Core (PowerShell v6.x/v7.x) for my work.
+Despite relying heavily on PSv7, there are still instances where I have to use v5 to handle incompatible legacy code.
+Although they are both PowerShell, they warrant separate profiles due to their differences.

 ```PowerShell
 # Separate Profile Paths for Windows PowerShell and PowerShell Core